EmilErasmus/EmilErasmus/README.md

 - ✨ I am proficient in HTML, CSS, JavaScript and Python.

-- 🌱 I’m currently learning the React framework.
+- 🌱 I am currently learning React.

 - 🎸 Outside of the tech world I enjoy playing music, working out and spending time in nature.